Click for Cookbook LOGIN

 Bring 6 - 8 quarts of water up to a simmer in a large stockpot.
 If you are using a crockpot, add everything else and then cover with hot water.
 I will just call these the "pot".

-Add any veggie scraps, the bouquet garni, salt, pepper, red pepper, the kitchen sink or whatever else you like.
+Add any veggie scraps, the bouquet garni (spice bag), salt, pepper, red pepper, the kitchen sink or whatever else you like.
 Ensure that everything is covered with water.
-Simmer the stockpot, skimming off any scum from the stock with a spoon or fine mesh strainer every 10-15 minutes for the first hour of cooking and twice each hour for the next 2 hours.
+Simmer the stockpot, skimming off any scum from the stock every 10-15 minutes for the first hour then twice each hour for the next 2 hours.
 For the crockpot, add water to cover, and place on the high setting.
+Bring to a boil and reduce to a simmer.
+Both of these should cook 6 - 8 hours or more.
+Check that the water does not get too low and add more if needed.

 Number Of Servings: